kbowerma/atoolbag/readme.md

   ## Version 5.7

  * Uses [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to allow for faster and more robust rebuilds.

+## Version 6.0
+ Removal of sub repos for projects, notebooks and data by using volumes instead.

 ## Sample ENV file
 ```